North Carolina District Courts: Jurisdiction and administration

 The District Court Division, alongside the Appellate Division, and the Superior Court Division, make up North Carolina's unified court system, the General Court of Justice.
 The courts operate in 43 districts in the state.
 In criminal matters, they have jurisdiction over misdemeanor and infraction cases adjudicated without the presence of a jury.
 State law also allows them to try some low-level felony cases with the agreement of a judge and the prosecution and defense.
 In civil matters, the courts have original jurisdiction over civil disputes with an amount in controversy under $25,000, divorces, child custody disputes, and child support payments.
 Magistrates in the court issue criminal processes, perform marriages, hear eviction and other small claims cases, and order involuntary commitments.

 As of 2022, there are 282 District Court judges.
 District judges are popularly-elected to serve a term of four years.
-The chief justice of the Supreme Court appoints a chief district judge for each district.
+The chief justice of the North Carolina Supreme Court appoints a chief district judge for each district.
 The chief judge schedules district court sessions for their district, assigns district court judges to preside in sessions, and oversees the magistrates for each county in the district.